angular/angular/packages/core/schematics/migrations/dynamic-queries/README.md

 ## Dynamic queries migration

 Automatically migrates dynamic queries to remove their `static` flag.
+This flag will no longer be necessary in version 9 for dynamic queries, as `false` is the default value.

 #### Before
 ```ts